 |KH (Alkalinity)||greater than 100 mg/l|

 Test the water, and check if any of the parameters are out of the recommended range for your fish.
 Among them, ammonia, and nitrite spike can have a sudden and serious impact on the fish which happens in tanks undergoing new tank syndrome.

-Others are also important, prolonged exposure to unsuitable pH, temperature, nitrates, etc. can harm your fish in the long run, and may pose threat to their survival.
+Others are also important, prolonged exposure to unsuitable pH, temperature, nitrates, etc. can harm your fish in the long run and may pose a threat to their survival.